 This is a simple family dish.
 We serve it with plain rice and one of our favourite pickles or chutneys.

-Thoroughly wash the lentils, drain, then place into a pot with 750ml of water, the turmeric and salt.
+- Thoroughly wash the lentils, drain them, then place them into a pot with 750ml of water, turmeric and salt.

-Add the oil and onion mix and the split red chilli to the dal then mix gently .
-Check seasoning and cautiously add salt if required.
+- Add the oil and onion mix and the split red chilli to the dal then mix gently.
+Check the seasoning and cautiously add salt if required.
 The dish should have a slightly sweet undertone to contrast the bite from the chilli.